maxence-glt/astronomy-website/README.md

 # astronomy-website
-My webite for astronomy viewing, made with Svelte and Flask
+My webite for astronomy viewing, made with Python Flask